git-plm/gitplm/partnumbers.md

 - DCL: data -- calibration data for a design
 - FIX: manufacturing fixtures

-Conventions can be used such that the PCS, PCA, and PCB NNN should be a matched
+Conventions can be used such that the PCS, PCA, and PCB NNN can be a matched
 set:

 | IPN          | Description                                    | Version |